 This was the only way he would ever walk again, said the doctors.
 But Dispenza decided to skip the expediency of traditional medicine and regain his health through the power of will.
-After only 9 months of therapy Dispenza was able to walk again.
+After only 9 months of therapy, Dispenza was able to walk again.
 This was his impetus for exploring the possibilities of consciousness.

-The first step in his research was interacting with people who had experienced “spontaneous remission”.
-These are people who were spontaneously, and impossibly from the point of view of doctors, healed from serious illness without the use of traditional treatments.
+The first step in his research into the effect of consciousness on reality was interacting with people who had experienced “spontaneous remission”.
+These were people who were spontaneously, and impossibly from the point of view of doctors, healed from serious illness without the use of traditional treatments.

-It is the phenomenal force of consciousness, due to its ability to focus, which creates the synaptic connections between neurons.
+It is the remarkable power of consciousness, due to its ability to focus, which creates the synaptic connections between neurons.
 Repeated experiences (situations, thoughts, feelings) create stable synaptic connections, called neural networks.
 Each network is, in fact, a specific memory, which our body references when it reacts to similar objects and situations.

-These chemical reactions cause us to act or feel a certain way – to flee or freeze in place, to be happy or upset, excited, or to fall into depression, etc. All of our emotional responses are no more than the result of chemical processes caused by these established neural networks, which are based on past experience.
-In other words, in 99% of cases, we do not perceive reality as it really is we simply interpret it on the basis of existing images from the past.
+These chemical reactions cause us to act or feel a certain way – to flee or freeze in place, to be happy or upset, excited, or to fall into depression, etc. All of our emotional responses are no more than the result of chemical processes caused by these established neural networks, which are based on our past experiences.

 The basic rule of neurophysiology is: neurons that are used together unite.

 Thus, habits are formed by regularly “pressing” the buttons of the same neural network.
 This is how automatic reactions and reflexes are formed – situations where you may not have time to think and realize what is happening but your body is already reacting in a certain way.

-Power of attention
+The power of attention

 Think about it: our character, our habits, our personalities are just a set of stable neural networks which we may at any time weaken or strengthen through the awareness of our perception of reality!
 Focusing deliberately and selectively on what we want to achieve, we can create new neural networks.

-Dispenza conducted a special experiment to confirm the scope of our consciousness.
-People from one group were told to click on springy mechanism with the same finger for an hour every day.
+Dispenza conducted a special experiment to demonstrate the effect of consciousness on reality.
+People from one group were told to click on the springy mechanism with the same finger for an hour every day.
 People of another group only imagined clicking the mechanism.
 The result was that the fingers of the first group of people strengthened by 30%, and those of the second by 22%.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.